policy Reduction-In-Force RIF modified Mon Nov 28 2022 08:43:22 GMT-0500 (Eastern Standard Time)

 A staff member in layoff status may participate in the employee assistance program for up to six months.

-The department will pay an employee for unused annual leave, up to a maximum of two times the amount that the employee is eligible to accrue, in the final check.
+The department will pay an employee for unused vacation leave, up to a maximum of two times the amount that the employee is eligible to accrue, in the final check.

 Computer Loan Program